The Road goes ever on: part three

 In The Lord of the Rings the 'magic mirror' used by Galadriel is described as ". . .a low pedestal carved like a branching tree", upon which "stood a basin of silver, wide and shallow, and beside it a silver ewer."
 Galadriel fills the basin from a nearby stream and reminds the two Hobbits, Frodo and Sam that they wished to see "Elf-magic."
 Frodo asks: "What shall we look for, and what shall we see?"
 Galadriel's reply is worth quoting in full.
 "Many things I can command the Mirror to reveal,' she answered, 'and to some I can show what they desire to see.
 But the Mirror will also show things unbidden, and those are often stranger and more profitable than things which we wish to behold.
 What you will see, if you leave the Mirror free to work, I cannot tell.
 For it shows things that were, and things that are, things that yet may be.
 But which it is that he sees, even the wisest cannot always tell."

 Those of you who have ever practised real spiritual meditation, with or without a 'magic mirror' will know that here speaks the voice of Wisdom.
 Those who have not, must take our word for the fact that Tolkien, never mind how, correctly described the process of clairvoyance and the laws which govern it that we discussed earlier.
 Sam sees what is uppermost in his mind, the future of his beloved master, Frodo, and the despoliation of the Shire by the agents of Saruman.
 Galadriel's response to the shock and anger he displays at what he has seen is illuminating.
 "Remember that the Mirror shows many things, and not all have yet come to pass.
 Some never come to be, unless those that behold the visions turn aside from their path to prevent them.
 The Mirror is dangerous as a guide of deeds."
-This explanation touches on the subject of fate and free-will which we discussed at some length in the afterword to the tenth of our Astral Conversations.
+This explanation touches on the subject of fate and free-will which we discuss in great depth in our article about Fate versus free-will.
 It also reminds us that, as we said earlier, what a clairvoyant sees is largely determined by their own mind and the extent to which they are able to accurately interpret what they see.
 Without thorough training in the occult sciences, clairvoyance is a 'dangerous' guide, not only of 'deeds' as Tolkien tells us, but of everything else besides, for things in the Astral World are no less illusory than the things in this world, nothing being what it appears to be.

 Tolkien's notions about magic reflect the common misconceptions surrounding this misunderstood subject, since popularised in the Harry Potter books and others.
 In a letter written to the author Naomi Mitchison, he says: "The basic motive for magia—quite apart from any philosophic consideration of how it would work—is immediacy: speed, reduction of labour, and reduction also to a minimum (or vanishing point) of the gap between the idea or desire and the result or effect."
 Although it is perfectly possible to perform feats which the average man or woman would consider miraculous through the use of magic, speed is not the motive behind them, especially since, as Tolkien admits in the same letter, "magia may not be easy to come by."
 Not only is it not 'easy' to come by, it requires a lifetime, or several, to develop anything like the powers attributed to such magicians as Apollonius of Tyana, Paracelsus or Jesus in the gospels.
 If 'immediacy' is the goal, it is better to employ sweat and toil, however disappointing this revelation may be to those who fondly imagine that the ancient Egyptians built the Great Pyramid by magical means!
 Yet there is some truth in what Tolkien says.
 Magic when rightly understood and employed for either good or ill can reduce the 'gap between the idea. . .and the result. . .', though 'will' would be a better word for the initial impetus to action rather than 'idea' or 'desire'.
 We might go further and say that the only difference between a magical act and an 'ordinary' one is that in the former the will acts directly upon matter, while in the latter, one or more intermediaries are required, such as the nerves or muscles of the human body.